 On December 11, 2014, the Company refinanced its debt, with EPL, Intermediate, and Holdings entering into a credit agreement with Bank of America, N.A., as administrative agent, swingline lender, and letter of credit issuer, the lenders party thereto, and the other parties thereto, which provides for a \$200 million five-year senior secured revolving facility (the "2014 Revolver").
 The 2014 Revolver includes a sub limit of \$15 million for letters of credit and a sub limit of \$15 million for swingline loans.
-At April 1, 2015, \$7.0 million of letters of credit were outstanding and \$43.0 million was available to borrow under the revolving line of credit.
+At July 1, 2015, \$7.0 million of letters of credit were outstanding and \$58.0 million was available to borrow under the revolving line of credit.
 The 2014 Revolver will mature on or about December 11, 2019.

 Borrowings under the 2014 Revolver (other than any swingline loans) bear interest, at the borrower's option, at rates based upon either LIBOR or a base rate, plus, for each rate, a margin determined in accordance with a lease-adjusted consolidated leverage ratio-based pricing grid.
 The base rate is calculated as the highest of (a) the federal funds rate plus 0.50%, (b) the prime rate of Bank of America, or (c) LIBOR plus 1.00%.
 For LIBOR loans, the margin is in the range of 1.75% to 2.50%, and for base rate loans the margin is in the range of 0.75% to 1.50%.
-The margin is initially set at 2.00% for LIBOR loans and at 1.00% for base rate loans until the delivery of financial statements and a compliance certificate for the first quarter of 2015.
-The interest rate range was 2.17% to 2.62% for the period ended April 1, 2015.
+The margin was initially set at 2.00% for LIBOR loans and at 1.00% for base rate loans until the delivery of financial statements and a compliance certificate for the first quarter of 2015.
+The interest rate range was 1.93% to 2.11% and 1.93% to 2.62% for the thirteen and twenty-six weeks ended July 1, 2015, respectively.

 The 2014 Revolver includes a number of negative and financial covenants, including, among others, the following (all subject to certain exceptions): a maximum lease-adjusted consolidated leverage ratio covenant, a minimum consolidated fixed charge coverage ratio, and limitations on indebtedness, liens, investments, asset sales, mergers, consolidations, liquidations, dissolutions, restricted payments, and negative pledges.
 The 2014 Revolver also includes certain customary affirmative covenants and events of default.
-The Company was in compliance with all such covenants at April 1, 2015.
+The Company was in compliance with all such covenants at July 1, 2015.
 See Note 1 for restrictions on the payment of dividends under the 2014 Revolver.